fybrik/fybrik/site/docs/contribute/modules.md

 ### Configuration

 Modules receive the parameters that define the configuration needed for the module (such as data asset connection information, required transformations, and so on) as Helm chart values.
-The list of the parameters passed, and an example of parameters passed, can be found in the [Helm values passed to the module](#helm-values-passed-to-the-module) section.
+an example of parameters passed, can be found in the [Helm values passed to the module](#helm-values-passed-to-the-module) section.

 To read the parameters, most modules define a conf.yaml file that grabs the relevant Helm values, and is copied to the environment of the module container.